KevinSaigon/stat-201-project/README.md

 # STAT 201 Project: Is Older Better?
 Group Memeber: Kevin Nguyen, Sandra Radic, Tien Nguyen, Alex Romanus

-This is our STAT 201 Final Project.
+This is our Final Project for STAT 201.
 The aim of the project was to apply statstical inference skilled we learned throughout the semester to answer a question that we had.
 We decided to do our investigation on the mean age of first-time Olympic medal winners in the Summer Games vs the Winter Games.
 Hope you enjoy!

 ## Introduction
 Every 2 years top athletes are put to the ultimate test - competing at the Olympics amongst their highest competitors.
 Notoriously, new-talent athletes are introduced at this international event, and winning a medal solidifies their credibility as a top performer (Horne, 2016).